Colonoscopy is a non-surgical procedure in which the colon lining is examined through an instrument called a Colonoscope.

 Receiving the results of your colonoscopy

 Your doctor will tell you the results of the examination within a few days after the procedure, or in some cases, even before you leave the surgery center.
+You will be provided a copy of the colonoscopy report prior to going home.

 The risks associated with the procedure